This is the character page index for Vampyr Minor Characters.

-- Fantastic Racism: Has such a pathological hatred for the vampires and vampire-sympathizers it becomes this trope.
+- Fantastic Racism: Has such a pathological hatred for vampires and vampire-sympathizers it becomes this trope.

 - Fighting Irish: As indicated by his accent, he is native from Dublin and an experienced vampire hunter.

-- Freudian Excuse: It is revealed that his father was turned into a vampire who then killed McCullum's mother in front of him, who only survived due to a Guard of Priwen arriving just in time to save him.
+- Freudian Excuse: His father was turned into a vampire who then murdered McCullum's mother in front of him.
+Geoffrey only survived due to the Guard of Priwen arriving to save him.
 No wonder he hates leeches so much.

-- Hunter of His Own Kind: Should you choose to turn him into a vampire, he will continue on doing his old job and manages to hide his true condition from the rest of the Guard due to the Ekon hereditary glamor.
+- Hunter of His Own Kind: Should you choose to Turn him into a vampire, he will continue on doing his old job and manages to hide his condition from the rest of the Guard due to the Ekon hereditary glamor.

 - I Hate You, Vampire Dad: Well, his mother was killed by his own father after he became a vampire, so he really hates them.
-Ironically subverted if Jonathan turns him into a vampire.
-He still doesn't like the man, but is still way more tolerant of him than when he was as a human, agrees to hand over King Arthur's blood so he can create an antidote for the Skal epidemic and is willing to share a bit about his past to him.
+Subverted if Jonathan Turns him into a vampire.
+He still doesn't like the man, but is way more tolerant of him, agrees to hand over King Arthur's blood so Jonathan can create an antidote for the Blood of Hate, and is willing to share a bit about his past to him.
 That is really an improvement over their previous relationship.

 - Jack Bauer Interrogation Technique: Does this to Dr. Swansea to attempt him to make him confess to the origins of the vampire epidemic and that he's working for William Marshal.
 Edgar did start the epidemic, but he had nothing to do with Marshal.

-- Jerkass Has a Point: As rude and hostile he can be towards vampires and anyone that sides with them, he is ultimately right since, barring Jonathan and Elisabeth, most vampires are arrogant and corrupt beings that consider themselves superior to men at best, or feral and mindless beasts at worst.
-And even then, Jonathan can potentially drain several innocent NPCs (which validates McCullum's claims), while Elisabeth still preys on the sick patients at Pembroke.Jonathan: I was only reborn for a few minutes before you and your men hunted me down like a beast!
+- Jerkass Has a Point: As ill-mannered and hostile as he can be towards vampires and anyone that sides with them, he is ultimately correct since, barring Jonathan (potentially) and Elisabeth, most vampires are arrogant and depraved monsters that consider themselves superior to men at best, or feral and mindless beasts at worst.
+And even then, Jonathan can prey upon innocent NPCs (which validates McCullum's claims), while Elisabeth still preys on the sick patients at Pembroke.Jonathan: I was only reborn for a few minutes before you and your men hunted me down like a beast!

 McCullum: You were only reborn for a few minutes and you'd already taken the life of an innocent woman!